-An urban planner by training, Anshu’s work in India focuses on post-disaster reconstruction programs and pre-disaster educational activities.
-Globally, he has worked extensively across 12 countries in disaster response, coordinating community-based action projects, training practitioners, coordinating inter-agency efforts, conducting research, advocating governments and international agencies, and evaluating programs in the areas of humanitarian response and disaster risk reduction.
+With over twenty-five years of experience, Anshu focuses on post-disaster reconstruction programmes and pre-disaster educational activities.
+Globally, he has worked extensively across 12 countries in disaster response, coordinating community-based action projects, training practitioners, coordinating inter-agency efforts, conducting research, advocating governments and international agencies, and evaluating programmes.
 He is a professional trainer, and a global tutor for Oxford Brookes University of UK.